Willie Aikens: Toronto Blue Jays

 Shortly after Aikens' November 17 sentencing, the Royals traded him to the Toronto Blue Jays for designated hitter Jorge Orta.
 Aikens was originally suspended by Baseball Commissioner Bowie Kuhn for a year.
 Following a May 15, review, he was reinstated.
 In 93 games, Aikens hit 11 home runs and drove in 26.

 The Blue Jays released Aikens a month into the season, and re-signed him to a minor league contract.
 In his final major league at bat, on April 27, Aikens hit a pinch-hit two-run home run in the ninth inning to tie the ballgame—the Blue Jays won the game in the tenth inning.
 Nevertheless, Aikens was let go and despite a healthy .311 batting average and 16 home runs with the Syracuse Chiefs, he never returned to the majors.
 He played four games for the New York Mets' AAA affiliate, the Tidewater Tides in before heading to Mexico to join the Mexican Pacific League's Yaquis de Obregón.

 Mexican baseball

 Aikens played for six years in the Mexican League, where he was regularly among the league's top hitters; he batted .454 in 1986, one of the highest single-season averages in professional baseball history.
 Aikens played for the Pericos de Puebla from 1986 to 1987, Charros de Jalisco in 1988, Bravos de León from 1989 to 1990 and Industriales de Monterrey in 1991.

 Aikens also played winter baseball in the Mexican Pacific League, doing so with the Yaquis and the Venados de Mazatlán from 1986 to 1989.
 In 2012, Venados de Mazatlán retired his number.

 Arrest

-Aikens was called to testify in the Pittsburgh drug trials of Curtis Strong as his major league career was winding down.
-His legal problems continued after his retirement, culminating in his being found guilty of selling 50 g of crack cocaine to an undercover police officer and sentenced to 20 years and eight months in prison in 1994.